|Nutritional Guidelines (per serving)|

-1. Pour the apple juice concentrate into a small saucepan and add the cinnamon stick to the pan.
+Pour the apple juice concentrate into a small saucepan and add the cinnamon stick.
 Place it over medium heat to simmer until the concentrate is reduced by half.
-This process will take 10-15 minutes, but keep checking it until you have 1/3 cup of highly concentrated apple juice.
+This process will take 10 to 15 minutes, but keep checking it until you have 1/3 cup of highly concentrated apple juice.

-2. Add the cream to the 1/3 cup concentrated apple juice in the saucepan, and bring this liquid to a boil.
+Add the cream to the 1/3 cup of concentrated apple juice in the saucepan and bring this liquid to a boil.
 Meanwhile, place the chopped milk chocolate in a large bowl.

-3. Once the cream-apple juice mixture is boiling, pour it through a strainer (to catch the cinnamon stick) over the chopped chocolate.
-Use a whisk to gently stir the chocolate until it melts and you have a smooth, shiny mixture.
-This is your ganache.
+Once the cream-apple juice mixture is boiling, pour it through a strainer over the chopped chocolate.
+Use a whisk to gently stir the chocolate until it melts and you have a smooth, shiny ganache.

-5. Once the truffle mixture is firm but not solid, dust your hands with cocoa powder and roll the ganache into small 1-inch balls.
-You should get 40-48 truffles, depending on how large you make them.
+Once the truffle mixture is firm, but not solid, dust your hands with cocoa powder and roll the ganache into small 1-inch balls.
+You should get 40 to 48 truffles, depending on how large you make them.

-7. While you’re waiting for the truffle to firm up, crumble the graham crackers into crumbs using a food processor or by rolling over them with a rolling pin.
-Then melt the chocolate candy coating in the microwave, stirring after every 30 seconds to prevent overheating.
+While you’re waiting for the truffle to firm up, crumble the graham crackers using a food processor or by rolling over them with a rolling pin.
+Then, melt the chocolate candy coating in the microwave, stirring after every 30 seconds to prevent overheating.

 Once the coating is melted and smooth and the truffles are very firm, use a fork or dipping tools to dip the truffles into the melted coating.
 Remove them from the coating and let the excess drip back into the bowl.